gokul/iotschema-npm/README.md

 ## Install

-From $NODE_RED_HOME, issue
+From `$NODE_RED_HOME`, issue
 ```
 $ npm install @royalgok/<package_name>
 ```

 ## Usage

-Please see https://github.com/gokul/iotschema-node-red on how to use iot.schema.org modules with Node-RED.
+Please see https://github.com/iot-schema-collab/iotschema-node-red on how to use iot.schema.org modules with Node-RED.